Oklahoma Supreme Court: History

 The Oklahoma Supreme Court was created by the ratification of the Oklahoma Constitution in 1907.

-After the construction on the Oklahoma State Capitol, which was completed in 1917, the Oklahoma Supreme Court offices and chamber were housed in the building.
+After construction on the Oklahoma State Capitol, which was completed in 1917, the Oklahoma Supreme Court offices and chamber were housed in the building.
 Plans to move the offices began in 2006.
 In 2011, the Oklahoma Supreme Court moved its offices from the Oklahoma State Capitol to the Oklahoma Judicial Center.

 Composition

-The court consists of a chief justice, a vice-chief justice, and seven associate justices, who are nominated by the Oklahoma Judicial Nominating Commission and are appointed by the governor.
+The Oklahoma Supreme Court consists of a chief justice, a vice-chief justice, and seven associate justices, who are nominated by the Oklahoma Judicial Nominating Commission and are appointed by the governor.
 After appointment, the justices serve until the next general state election.
 At that time, they must face a retention election.
 If retained, they begin a six-year term.
 After their first term, justices must file for direct election by the people of Oklahoma to retain their position.

 The Oklahoma Constitution specifies the size of the Oklahoma Supreme Court; however, it also grants the state legislature the power to change the number of justices by statute.
 According to Article VII, section 2, of the Oklahoma Constitution, the court shall consist of nine justices, one justice from each of the nine judicial districts of the state.